ajdjyt/face-roi/README.md

 from face_roi import display_roi, get_face_roi, mat_loader, mat_converter
 ```

-Also note that using mat_converter and display_roi functions is not working as expected.
-It is reccomended to use something like converter.py to convert the mat files beforehand.
+Also note that using mat_converter and display_roi functions in the same file is not working as expected.
+It is recommended to use something like converter.py to convert the mat files beforehand.

 main.py works, but it is just a proof of concept with little functionality.